 It remains a welcome side dish, but can also replace a frittata, strata, or quiche at brunch.

-The recipe for Savory Bread Pudding With Mushrooms & Radicchio is below.
+The recipe for Savory Bread Pudding With Mushrooms & Radicchio is below, along with more savory bread pudding recipes.
 But first:

 THE HISTORY OF BREAD PUDDING